Lison18/unit_3/README.md

         self.data_table.update_row_data(None, data)
  ```

-This code defines a method called "update" that updates data displayed on the screen.
-It creates a new object of the "database_handler" class and executes an SQL query to select user_id, subject, and grade columns from the "grades" table of the "project3.db" database.
+This code is a method called "update" that updates data displayed on the screen.
+Then, it creates a new object of the "database_handler" class and executes an SQL query to select user_id, subject, and grade columns from the "grades" table of the "project3.db" database.
 It stores the result in "data" and prints it.
 Then, it updates the data displayed on the screen using the "update_row_data" method of the "data_table" object with the new data.

 ### Delete grades
 ```.py